Real Flower Business

 How To Book A Wedding In 10 Days

-I’m going to lay out the timeline for how I book a wedding in 10 days below…
+I’m going to lay out the steps for how I book a wedding in 10 days below…

-As you scroll down, I’ll add more detail to each step with links to tools and resources I have available that take you behind-the-scenes to show you EXACTLY how I do each step!
+As you scroll down, I’ll add a bit more detail to each step HOWEVER you can get ALL 5 Steps for just $37 Here to come behind-the-scenes where I show you EXACTLY how I do each step!

 Step 1.
 New client inquires via website inquiry form (or phone).